datacentricdesign/id5415/collections/_drafts/5-3-labxp.md

 ![User Profile Setting](../../assets/img/courses/id5415/module5/labxp/2.1.0.png)

 You will be prompted to sign in for the management page of your DCD account.
-As we have already a bucket account, page will give you the link to go to the account management paget.
+As we have already a bucket account, page will give you the link to go to the account management page.

 ![Link to account mamangement page](../../assets/img/courses/id5415/module5/labxp/2.1.1.png)